stengunn/110-fall2018/Schedule.md

 - **Tuesday Readings**
   - [Course Syllabus](README.md)

-- **[Tuesday Homework](weekly_materials/week1/commHomework.md)**: Set up your Slack account, add a photo to your myCourses account, and send me an email with your Slack username.
+- **[Tuesday Homework](weekly_materials/week1/commHomework.md)**: Set up your Slack account, add a photo and a post to the #introductions channel, and send an email with your Slack username to the professor and the TA.

 - **<a name="w1-th-readings">Thursday Readings</a>**
    - [How to Email Your Professor (without being annoying AF)](https://medium.com/@lportwoodstacer/how-to-email-your-professor-without-being-annoying-af-cf64ae0e4087)
    - Slack Guides: [What is Slack?](https://get.slack.help/hc/en-us/articles/115004071768-What-is-Slack-) and [Getting Started for New Users](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users) *(Note: In our class Slack, the #general channel has been renamed to #announcements)*

 - **[Thursday In-Class Exercise](weekly_materials/week1/commExercise.md)**: Hands-on practice with both Google Docs and Slack.

 ## <a name="week2">Week 2</a> (Sep 5/7): Research and Critical Assessment

 This week we'll be talking about information--how to find it, and how to evaluate it.
 On Tuesday, we'll talk broadly about critically evaluating information online.
 On Thursday, we'll focus on research tools and methods, with a focus on library resources you can use for your [research paper assignment](projects/Paper.md).

-Your [paper topic idea(s)](projects/Paper.md) must be submitted to the myCourses dropbox by midnight on Monday 9/4.
+Your [paper topic idea(s)](projects/Paper.md) must be submitted to the myCourses dropbox before class on Tuesday, 9/5.

 - **Tuesday Readings**
   - [How to Spot Fake News - FactCheck.org, Nov 2016)](http://www.factcheck.org/2016/11/how-to-spot-fake-news/)